longouyang/nosub/README.md

 This corresponds to a single experiment with many participants.
 The same HIT is often repurposed for multiple versions of the same experiment, so there's a need for a HIT management tool that facilitates multiple rounds of data collection and updating.

+## Requirements

+Python and pip.
+See `requirements.txt` for the pip dependencies.

 ## Installation

 **Note: install instructions are likely to change**